DenialAdams/roland/README.md

 ### WASI
 This is the default target.
 A `.wat` file is emitted that can be run directly with `wasmtime`.

-The only WASI API we support at the moment is printing text to stdout, through the function `print`.
+The only WASI API we support at the moment is printing text to stdout, through the procedure `print`.

 ### WASM-4
 By providing the `--wasm4` flag to the roland compiler, you'll instead compile for [WASM-4](https://wasm4.org/).
 A `.wasm` file is emitted that can be directly provided to `w4 run`.